Exo-Studios-Code/Exo-Browser/README.md

 # Ex0 Browser
 <img width="1914" height="1029" alt="obrazek" src="https://github.com/user-attachments/assets/49325943-b0e5-4942-903b-b426c9d1c60e" />

-## 🚀 What's New in v1.1.0: Modular Plugin Engine
+## 🚀 What's New in v1.2.0: Native Password Vault & Pro Dark Reader

-Exo-Browser is no longer just a browser; it's a fully extensible platform.
-We've just shipped a brand-new custom Plugin Architecture!
+Exo-Browser takes a massive leap forward in daily usability, security, and aesthetics.
+We've replaced experimental features with rock-solid, production-grade systems!

-* 📦 **Drag & Drop Installation:** Installing a plugin is as easy as dragging a `.zip` file into the Plugin Manager.
-No manual folder digging required.
+* 🔐 **Native Password Vault & Autofill:** Built directly into the Chromium core using isolated IPC tunnels (`exo-tab-preload`).
+It intelligently detects login forms, displays a sleek overlay toast to save your credentials, and autofills them on your next visit—all encrypted locally with zero cloud exposure.
-* 🛡️ **Secure Execution:** Content scripts are cleanly injected and sandboxed, while allowing powerful API access via the `window.exo` namespace.
+* 🌙 **True Dark Mode (Powered by Dark Reader):** Say goodbye to weird color inversions and midnight white-screen flashbangs!
+We integrated a professional Dark Reader engine that renders websites in deep, clean blacks instantly without breaking page layouts.
-* 🛠️ **Developer Friendly:** Want to build your own Spotify widget, Crypto tracker, or custom UI tweak?
-Check out the built-in Developer Guide inside the browser.
+* 📦 **Modular Plugin Engine:** Continue building and installing custom extensions with drag & drop `.zip` installation and sandboxed API execution via the `window.exo` namespace.

-> **Note for Builders:** The first official open-source plugin, **YouTube Enhancer** (AdBlock + timestamp memory), is already available on our Discord!
+> **Note for Builders:** The open-source **YouTube Enhancer** plugin and the new **v1.2.0 installer** are available right now on our Discord and GitHub Releases!

 # Exo-Browser 🚀
 Developed by **Ex0 Studios**